roahmlab/RAPTOR/README.md

  - KinematicsDynamics/ : This folder contains implementation to compute forward kinematics and inverse dynamics of a robot.
  - Constraints/ : This folder contains implementation of multiple constriants that could be useful for trajectory optimization, such as torque limits or collision avoidance.
+ - Costs/ : This folder contains implementation of multiple costs that could be useful for trajectory optimization, such as minimizing the total torque/power consumption or minimizing the path length.
  - Optimization/ : This folder contains a base class that provides interfaces to ipopt.
- - Examples/ : This folder contains two examples of trajectory optimization problem implementation for Digit-v3 and Kinova-gen3.
+ - Examples/ : This folder contains several examples of trajectory optimization problem implementations, including gait optimization examples for multiple walking robots like Digit-v3, Talos, Unitree-G1, and a lot of examples related to collision avoidance or system identification for Kinova-gen3.

 A more detailed instruction on how to code your own optimization problem is provided [here](Coding/README.md).